Lightroom export settings can be very confusing at first, so in this tutorial you’ll learn about Lightroom exporting for:

 - Landscape Instagram image size – 864 x 1080

 How to export RAW photos from Lightroom

-In the export dialogue box scroll down to File Settings and click on the Image Format box, then select Original.
+In the export dialog box scroll down to File Settings and click on the Image Format box, then select Original.
 Your photo will be saved as a .dng file.

 Further reading: Shooting RAW vs JPEG image quality pros and cons

 Summary of resizing images and Lightroom export settings

 - Make sure you have a filing system set up before you start exporting from Lightroom